-Standards continue to improve across the MAT schools with a number of areas of high performance.
+Standards continue to improve across the MAT schools with a number of areas of high performance set against a steep drop in standards nationally to re-align with pre-pandemic expectations.
 The Trust has benefitted greatly from the Department for Education Capital Improvement Fund (CIF) to improve the fabric and infrastructure of our schools.
-Carnforth High School and Ripley St Thomas continue to be over-subscribed while numbers are increasing at Central Lancaster High School and Morecambe Bay Academy.